-The Arctic Science Summit Week (ASSW) is organized annually by the International Arctic Science Committee (IASC) to provide opportunities for coordination, cooperation and collaboration between the various scientific organizations involved in Arctic research.
-It was initiated by the IASC in 1999 and has evolved into the most important annual gathering of the Arctic research organization.
+The Arctic Science Summit Week (ASSW) is organised annually by the International Arctic Science Committee (IASC) to provide opportunities for coordination, cooperation and collaboration between the various scientific organisations involved in Arctic research.
+It was initiated by the IASC in 1999 and has evolved into the most important annual gathering of the Arctic research organisation.

-The Business and Community Meetings includes annual meetings of the participating organizations:
+The Business and Community Meetings includes annual meetings of the participating organisations:

 - International Arctic Science Committee (IASC)

 - Association of Polar Early Career Scientists (APECS)